dacy/Agent-Simulator/README.md

 ## Architecture

+The system is built around a modular team of specialized agents, each responsible for a distinct part of the SCRA benefit workflow:

+- **Orchestrator Agent**: Central coordinator that interprets workflow state, applies business rules, and routes tasks to the appropriate agent using prompt-based logic.
-**SelectorGroupChat Team**: Uses a ChatCompletion model to select the next speaker after each message.
-The team has simple routing logic due to AutoGen Studio limitations - all complex workflow decisions are handled by the Orchestrator Agent.
+ - **SelectorGroupChat Team**: Uses a
+ChatCompletion model to select the next speaker after each message.
+The team has simple routing logic due to
+AutoGen Studio limitations - all complex workflow decisions are handled by the Orchestrator Agent.
+- **Verification, Document, Eligibility, Judge, Execution Agents**: Each agent handles a specific domain—customer verification, document retrieval/analysis, eligibility decision, quality/judgment, and benefit execution.
+Agents communicate via structured messages and are coordinated by the Orchestrator.

 ## 📄 License